 The iron age started around 800-600 BCE.
 It marked the beginning of a gradual cultural revival after the decline of megalithic culture in the late bronze age, and it represents what we commonly think of as the Celtic period - though the Celts were simply a continuation of former indigenous cultures with some European influences and migrants added.
 And they were not one people, but rather a loose pan-European cultural confederacy.

 The iron age is defined solely by iron usage, which was an important technological enabler but not a fundamental cultural development.
 The peak of the iron age, from around 400 BCE onwards, was by degrees culturally and economically more developed than the late bronze age period preceding it.

 The Winds of Keltia

 Inside the fogou at Pendeen Vau, looking towards the entrance

 This followed the breaking of an enchantment that had prevailed in the early-to-mid bronze age.
 It was a disappointing collapse of a mindset, a retraction of shared interests and a strengthening of private and local interests, undermining the collective spirit of the Britons.
 But out of it emerged a new Britain, more cleared, more farmed, and with a different worldview.

 In Britain this cultural downturn period from the 1200s is called the late bronze age, but this reckoning of ages is not based on social-cultural factors but on metal technologies.
-The period following 1500 BCE represented a major disjunction in British history: at the time it was a time of tragedy and loss, followed by a time of cultural tick-over at a lower level to that of the peak of the bronze age.
+The period following 1500 BCE represented a major disjunction in British history: at the time it was a time of tragedy and loss, followed by a time of cultural tick-over at a lower level to that of the peak of the iron age.

 The iron age begins

 By about 600 BCE new cultural influences started emerging in Britain.
 The decline of bronze age culture had significantly affected Cornwall and the western seaboard of Britain, swinging the centre of activity toward today's England.
 The former Atlantic coast cultural heartland continued to exist, but not as strongly as before.